brandur/org/fragments-drafts/one-week-in.md

 * When I'm thirsty I crave for any drink under the sun that _isn't_ water (soda, juices, Gatorade, etc.), but given some discipline, water quenches my thirst _every_ time.
+* Alcoholic beverages have a terribly disproportionate energy content.
+One ounce of common liquors like vodka or rum averages somewhere on the order of 65 to 100 Calories, so even an energy economic drink like a 1.5 oz. vodka soda still nets your 100+.
+From there, things get much, much worse (say in your typical sugar-centric cocktail or large portion of beer for example).

 [tyranny]: https://en.wikipedia.org/wiki/Tyranny_of_small_decisions